 Biogas Digester Engines

-Engines which make electricity from biogas.
-In this article we look at one of the most important parts of any anaerobic digestion plant, and that is its biogas engine.
+Biogas Digester Engines are biogas powered, reciprocating, gas engines which make electricity from biogas.
+In this article, we look at one of the most important parts of any anaerobic digestion plant, and that is its biogas engine.

 A biogas digester usually has a gas engine (normally called a biogas engine) and the most common is a reciprocating internal combustion engine (similar to those that run on diesel but with special modifications to run on methane gas) which transforms natural gases produced by an anaerobic digester into electrical power.